yayayacc/MUR/README.md

 Finally, run eval files.
 To be specific, please eval gpqa_diamond dataset using ``eval/eval_gpqa_cot.py``.
 Adiitionaly, use ``eval/math_verifier.py`` to verify math datasets.

+We are resturing our code to make it more readable, so it may have some trouble in main branch(which we are restrctruing).
+If you find sth wrong in the main branch, you can refer to the code in the master branch(which is the original code).
+Thanks!

 Feel free to contact with me if you have any questions ~~~

 ## Citation